Marguerite Bloem.

 Of thirteen thoughtful chapters; and 117 pages.

+BUT THERE WAS always an end to a labyrinth; wasn't there?
 Well; of course; there had to be!
 So let’s help this young impoverished immigrant schoolgirl; bravely work and study her own proud determined way through.
 And bravo; dear Leni-girl; bravo you!
 Because there was a LIFE to be lived once you were through!
 Though that dear Leni-girl; whatever life hit her with?
 She would make it through.
-She would make it through.๐
+She would make it through.

 All Work on